MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 On successful connection, the Provisionee establishes a secured HTTP connection with Device Setup Service (DSS) running on the Provisioner and shares the product details.
 The DSS will associate the device with the user's Amazon account and will proceed with the provisioning process.

-Now the Provisionee will scan and share the available access points in the vicinity.
+Now the Provisionee will scan and share the available access points in the vicinity with DSS.
 The DSS would look for a match in the user's Amazon Wi-Fi Locker, and provides the credentials of the matching Access point.
 The Provisionee will use the received credentials and connect to home AP and updates the connections status back to the DSS.

 Refer [Understanding Wi-Fi Simple Setup](https://developer.amazon.com/docs/frustration-free-setup/understand-wi-fi-simple-setup.html) for more details.